zielichowski/account/README.md

 - Skipped infrastructure part.
 The application uses h2 in memory db and that's the only external dependency.
 - A simple pipeline with one build stage
 - Lack of performance tests.
 In the real life with tests environments I would definitely use gatling for it.
-- Rest API versioning through url prefix and not header
+- Rest API versioning through url prefix and not a header